HACKERALERT/Picocrypt/README.md

 ## Windows
 Picocrypt for Windows is as simple as it gets.
 To download the latest, standalone, and portable executable for Windows, click <a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.32/Picocrypt.exe">here</a>.
 If Microsoft Defender or your antivirus flags Picocrypt as a virus, please do your part and submit it as a false positive for the betterment of everyone.

 If you use Picocrypt frequently, you can also download the installable version from <a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.32/Installer.exe">here</a>, which will install Picocrypt onto your system and add it to your start menu for easy access.
+The installer also includes extra compatibility helpers, so if the executable doesn't work, this likely will.

 ## macOS
 Picocrypt for macOS is very simple as well.
 Download Picocrypt <a href="https://github.com/HACKERALERT/Picocrypt/releases/download/1.32/Picocrypt.app.zip">here</a>, extract the zip file, and run Picocrypt which is inside.
 If you can't open Picocrypt because it's not from a verified developer, control-click on Picocrypt and hit Open to bypass the warning.
 Keep in mind that Picocrypt runs through Rosetta 2 and requires OpenGL, and may not work in the future should Apple remove either.